RapidAPI/DevRel-Stack-Data/guides/posts/top-text-apis/post.md

 ---
-title: Top Text APIs
+title: Top APIs For Text Analysis and Extraction
-description: Here are the list of top 10 text APIs.
+description: There are a lot of text APIs available on the internet.
+Some are used for text extraction; others are used for text analysis.
+Let's take a look at some of the most widely used ones.
 authors:
     - saad
 categories: